anniemcfarland7/annie-mcfarland-web-development/README.md

 ## Description

-A website containing the web development projects of Annie McFarland.
+A website built with React containing the web development projects of Annie McFarland.